-Furthermore, anyone, including women, can play as proficiency with the weapons is more important than size or strength in most positions.
+Furthermore, anyone, including women, can play as WarBall is skill based, not dependent on size and strength.
+Proficiency with the weapons and use of Martial Arts is more important in most situations.

 As football fans, we are committed to expanding football internationally, not to mention saving it locally, and our version is literally the only chance for this to happen.

-The revolutionary NBL’s WarBall itself is more active and artful than conventional football, since it is weapons and martial arts based.
+The revolutionary NBL’s WarBall itself is 3 times more active and is more artful than conventional football, since it is weapons and martial arts based.

-It is also safer than tackle football as explained in the Fighter’s page.
-But briefly, WarBall rules to advance the ball (4 downs to get 10 yards, etc.) formations, pass interference, safety rules (such as clipping) and many others are the same as football.
+It is also safer due to our engagement rules, but allows tackling and blocking.
+WarBall rules to advance the ball (4 downs to get 10 yards, etc.) formations, pass interference, safety rules (such as clipping) and many others are the same as football.
 There is no extra point or field goal kicking game, but 2 and 3 point conversions are an option.
 Punting is normal but kickoff will be replaced by an Atlatl launched or black powder (yes) rocket assisted BangBall football.
-See below X and O chart for more football information.

 Can you envision a javelin with a football embedded in the middle?
-It has a rubberized end so it is safe.
+It has a rubberized front end and flexible feather end so it is safe.
 It flies beautifully, and is patented (see our “Technology” page) .
 We also have a patented ball with telescoping rods embedded in football.
 Once in the QB, RB or receiver’s hands, they squeeze an area on the ball and the rods spring out.
 See video on our “Technology” page

 Try to imagine this play: A simple pitch to the running back, around the end…once he has the Bangball, he can certainly dodge and juke as normal, but because his ball is also a weapon, he will use it too as he tries to gain yardage.